Best Online Criminal Justice Programs in New Jersey (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online criminal justice degree in New Jersey offers a flexible path to a high-demand career.
-New Jersey salaries are approximately 27.1% higher than the national average for criminal justice roles.
+New Jersey offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, New Jersey students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online criminal justice programs and are ranked based on affordability, graduation rates, and student outcomes in New Jersey.